Package Leaflet: Information for the User

 Other medications may also affect or be affected by treatment with ibuprofen.
 Therefore, you should always consult your doctor or pharmacist before using ibuprofen with other medications.

-Reactions to ibuprofen may be increased by taking alcohol, especially those affecting the central nervous system and the gastrointestinal tract.
-Do not drink alcohol while taking ibuprofen.
+The adverse reactions of ibuprofen may be increased with the consumption of alcohol, especially those affecting the central nervous system and the gastrointestinal tract.
+You should not drink alcohol while taking ibuprofen.

 If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or pharmacist before using this medication.